OctopusDeploy/docs/docs/getting-started/first-deployment/approvals-with-manual-interventions.md

 1. Reorder the steps, so the manual intervention is the first one on the list.
 1. Click on **DONE** and then click on **SAVE**.

 Please create a new release and deploy it through to **Production**.
 You will see the approval step being skipped in *Development* and *Testing*.
-When you deploy to **Production** the deployment will pause, and you will need to approve it before continuing.
+When you deploy to **Production**, the deployment will pause, and you will need to approve it before continuing.

 ![Manual intervention is required in production](images/manual-interventions.png)